buggyrace/buggy-race-about/docs/registering-users/spreadsheet.md

 The username will be the lower case first word from the "full name" column.
 If this would result in identical usernames, numbers are added to make the subsequent ones unique.
-For example, if there are multiple students with the first name Ada, the generated CSV will contain `ada`, `ada2`, `ada3` and so on.
+For example, if there are multiple students with the first name Ada, the generated CSV will contain `ada1`, `ada2`, `ada3` and so on.
 The utility reports which names have been "bumped" in this way so you can review, and if necessary edit, the CSV after you've downloaded it.

-We don't change `ada` to `ada1` in case this isn't the mechanism you want to use — it's often better to use the first letter of the last name to disambiguate, for example.
-So really we anticipate you resolving these usernames by hand in the CSV afterwards — add `1` to `ada` if that's how you want to do it.
+You can choose not to change `ada` to `ada1` (or `ada-1`) in case this isn't the mechanism you want to use — it's often better to use the first letter of the last name to disambiguate, for example.
+So really we anticipate you resolving these usernames by hand in the CSV afterwards — choose to add `1` to `ada` if that's how you want to do it.

 ### Secondary CSV